usri/aks-levelup/Kustomize/README.md

 # Navigate to the Production folder
 cd production

-# Create a new yaml named kustomization.yaml
+# Create a kustomization file named kustomization.yaml.
+Add the following directives to it:
+# You can also use the Visual Studio Code plug built-in to CloudShell.
+Simply type: "Code ."
 bases:
 - ../../uat